HL7/davinci-deqm/input/pagecontent/index.md

   : Gaps in care are defined as discrepancies between recommended best practices and the services that are actually provided and documented.
 The terms gaps in care and care gaps may be used interchangeably.

 {: #gaps-through-period}Gaps Through Period
-  : The period of time defined by a Client for running the gaps in care report.
-When the end period date of the gaps is specified as a date in the future, it indicates the gaps in care report will be run prospectively, which provides opportunity for actions to be taken to close the identified gaps.
-When the end period date of the gaps is specified as a date in the past, it indicates the gaps in care report will be run retrospectively.
+  : The period of time defined by a Client for running the Gaps in Care Report.
+When the end period date of the gaps is specified as a date in the future, it indicates the Gaps in Care Report will be run prospectively, which provides opportunity for actions to be taken to close the identified gaps.
+When the end period date of the gaps is specified as a date in the past, it indicates the Gaps in Care Report will be run retrospectively.

 {: #incremental-update}Incremental Update
   : In contrast to the Snapshot Update, the FHIR Parameters resource used in a Submit Data or the Collect Data scenario contains only the new and updated DEQM and QI Core Profiles since the last transaction.
 If the Consumer supports incremental updates, the contents of the updated payload updates the previous payload data.